 “The competition would be stiff because the Bahrain athlete Mansoor was claiming that he had run 1:44 and that we had no chance, so I kept quiet and decided to let my feet do the talking on the track,” he said after the race.
 In the final, he stayed cool behind the pack until the last 100m, when he produced a devastating kick to clinch gold in 1:47.40.
 “I was so happy and elated,” he continued.
 “It wasn’t easy but I had morale and wasn’t afraid of the competition.
 We had stiff competition but we gave ourselves the chance and drive to do well.”

-At the 2007 Africa Junior Championships, in Ouagadougou, Burkina Faso, Rudisha stormed to 800m gold in 1:46.41 (meet record).
+At the 2007 Africa Junior Championships, in Ouagadougou, Burkina Faso, Rudisha stormed to 800m gold in 1:46.41.
 His first Golden League victory soon followed at the Weltklasse Meet in Zürich where he clocked 1:45.51.
 A week later, Rudisha roared past the field to register another victory at the Van Damme Memorial GP in Brussels (PB1:44.15).

 His coach certainly believed he has the ability to go to the very top.
 “It’s too early to say whether he will be the next Wilson Kipketer but he certainly had the ability.
 All he needs is time to slowly develop and not rush.”

-At the AAC in Addis in early May, Rudisha lived up to expectations by motoring away to win the African crown in a Championship record time of 1:44.20.
-Now up and running, the lanky athlete’s next stop was the Doha Grand Prix where he clocked another fast 1:44.36 to win yet again.
+At the African Championships in Addis in early May, Rudisha lived up to expectations by motoring away to win the continental crown in 1:44.20.

 Throughout the season, another 18 year old in the shape of World Indoor champion Abubaker Kaki was causing ripples on his own.
 The rising stars finally met on the track at the Golden League meet in Oslo where, despite his best efforts, Rudisha had to settle for second, setting a new personal best of 1:43.72.
 Six days later they faced up to each other again in Ostrava and again Rudisha came out second best (1:44.47) behind Kaki’s 1:43.80.